Kill the Irishman: Plot

 In 1960, Danny Greene and his childhood friends Billy McComber and Art Sneperger are longshoremen on the Cleveland docks.
-The members are exploited by corrupt labor union boss Jerry Merke, and the leadership of the ILA union urges Danny to run against him.
-Sneperger's gambling leaves him in a huge debt with Cleveland Mafia captain John Nardi.
+Sneperger's gambling leaves him with a huge debt to Cleveland Mafia captain John Nardi.
 In return for Sneperger's debt being forgiven, Danny supplies Nardi with goods stolen from the docks.
-Merke finds out, demands a cut of Danny's profits, and sends his enforcer Joe Buka to kill him.
-Danny provokes Buka into a fist fight and beats him unconscious.
+Corrupt labor union boss Jerry Merke finds out, demands a cut of Danny's profits, and sends his Polish American enforcer Joe Buka to kill him.
+Danny tells Polack jokes to provoke Buka into a fist fight and beats him unconscious.
 He kicks Merke out of his office, and is elected local union president.
-He improves the working conditions at the docks and starts doing business with Nardi.
+He improves the working conditions at the docks all while doing business with Nardi.

 Danny's own corruption as union president is revealed in an exposé by the local newspaper.
 Cleveland police detective Joe Manditski, who grew up with Danny in Collinwood, arrests him.
-Broke and facing prison, Danny pleads to lesser charges in return for becoming an FBI informant and being banned for life from organized labor.
-Danny is released and moves his unhappy wife and daughters back to Collinwood.
-Nardi gets him work as an enforcer for Jewish loan shark Shondor Birns and brokers a deal with Mafia captain Jack Licavoli for Danny to force the city's garbage haulers to join the union Licavoli controls.
-Danny, McComber, Sneperger, and local boxing champ Keith Ritson terrorize many into joining, but Danny's friend Mike Frato refuses.
+Broke and facing prison, Danny pleads to lesser charges in return for becoming an FBI informant.
+Danny moves his unhappy wife and daughters back to Collinwood and Nardi gets him work as an enforcer for Jewish loan shark Shondor Birns.
+Nardi then brokers a deal with Mafia captain Jack Licavoli for Danny to force the city's garbage haulers to join a union Licavoli controls.
+Danny's crew terrorizes trash haulers into joining the union, but Danny's friend Mike Frato refuses.
 Licavoli orders Danny to kill Frato, but Danny balks because Frato has ten children.
-Nardi counsels him privately that being a successful criminal involves doing things you do not want to.
+Nardi counsels him privately that Frato's refusal can not go unpunished.

-As Danny prepares to kill Frato with a car bomb, he learns from the FBI that Sneperger has returned to gambling, and has become a police informant.
+Danny learns from the FBI that Sneperger has returned to gambling and has become a police informant.
 Sneperger is assigned to set a remote controlled bomb under Frato's car, but Danny sets it off as he is doing it.
 An enraged Frato later starts shooting at Danny in a park.
 Danny returns a single shot to Frato's head, killing him.
 Danny is arrested, but released when Frato's driver tells Manditski that Danny acted in self-defense.
 Having had enough, Danny's long suffering wife leaves him and takes their children.